-My research focuses on the relationships between computation and inference, and on applications in molecular biology, natural language processing, signal processing and robotics.
+Michael Jordan is a professor of Statistics and Computer Sciences.
+His research focuses on the relationships between computation and inference, and on applications in molecular biology, natural language processing, signal processing and robotics.
 Specific areas of focus in recent years include probabilistic graphical models, kernel machines, variational inference, and Bayesian nonparametrics.
-My work also involves research in optimization theory and stochastic processes.
+His work also involves research in optimization theory and stochastic processes.

 In the News